Thinking about a No Smoking Policy?

 - No Smoking Policies - What landlords need to know https://landlordselfhelp.com/media/Smoke-Free-Policies.pdf

 Read the report LSHC commissioned examining the current and projected size and scope of Ontario's secondary rental housing market:

 Welcome to Landlord’s Self-Help Centre

-Landlord’s Self-Help Centre is a non-profit community legal clinic funded by Legal Aid Ontario and mandated to support Ontario’s small-scale landlord community exclusively.
+Landlord’s Self-Help Centre is a non-profit specialty community legal clinic funded by Legal Aid Ontario and mandated to provide support to Ontario’s small landlord community exclusively.
 We are not a branch of or affiliated with the Landlord and Tenant Board.

-This site offers information on a variety of topics related to residential tenancies and rental relationships in Ontario, it is geared toward the needs of small-scale landlords.
+This site offers information, resources and learning tools addressing topics related to residential tenancies and rental relationships in Ontario to support the needs of small-scale landlords.
 Learn more about us